- Earthing Basics

 Wood or vinyl are not conductive.
 Floors made of these materials will not ground you.
 If your floor has unsealed concrete or stone built directly on the Earth, it is likely to be conductive and ground you.

 Unsealed/unpainted tile directly attached to a concrete slab would likely permit grounding as well.
-But tiles with a glazed finish will likely not, nor tiles applied on plywood or some other kind of wood, plastic, or vinyl understructure.
-Conductivity will also be negatively affected if petrochemical bonding material has been used to adhere the tile.
+But tiles with a glazed finish will likely not, nor tiles applied on plywood or some other kind of wood, plastic, or vinyl under-structure.
+Conductivity will also be negatively affected if petrochemical bonding material has been used to adhere the tiles.

-You can check a floor’s conductivity with the use of a continuity tester available at earthing.com
+You can check a floor’s conductivity with the use of a continuity tester.
+Such testers can be purchased at many places.
+Here is an example.

-Do you need an electrician to help install Earthing products in your home or office?
+Do we need an electrician to help install Earthing products in our homes or offices?

 Normally, it is very simple to use Earthing products indoors.
-You can see a selection of original Earthing products, and a list of U.S., and international distributors, at www.earthing.com and www.groundtherapycenter.com Earthing products are used indoors and plug into grounded (earthed) wall outlets or ground rods placed in the soil adjacent to a home.
+Earthing products are used indoors and plug into grounded (earthed) wall outlets or ground rods placed in the soil adjacent to a home.
 They do not “run” on electricity.
 Older homes, built before the 1960s, and which do not have a grounding (earthing) system, will require the use of a ground rod or the services of an electrician to do some updating on the electrical system.

-Earthing products come with an outlet checker that is very simple to use.
+Earthing products come with an outlet checker that is very simple to use (see one here).
 It determines whether an outlet is grounded or not, and can be used for Earthing.

 There are a variety of wall outlet configurations around the world, and outside of North America you may have to use a local adapter to accommodate the Earthing cord that comes with the Earthing product.
-Please see our FAQ (in the FAQ Basic section) on plugging into wall outlets around the world.
+To determine what type of outlet is used in your country, go to the following web site: http://electricaloutlet.org/

-If you start grounding and feel a bit strange, what does that mean?
+If I start grounding and feel a bit strange, what does that mean?

 Most people start to feel relief or more energy pretty quickly.
 But initially some people may feel temporary discomfort or even flu-like symptoms, cramps, or soreness.
-We believe these effects result from a more efficient physiology, including the body’s own self-healing and detoxification mechanisms.
-The discomfort could last a few days or even longer.
-As it fades away, you start feeling better and more energized.
-If too uncomfortable, just stop grounding and then begin again with shorter exposure.
+From our experience of many years, we found that these effects result from a more efficient functioning of the body’s own self-healing and detoxification mechanisms (this is assuming no defective functioning of your home grounding system).
+The discomfort could last a few days, weeks or even longer for people with very compromised health.
+As the discomfort fades away, you start feeling better and more energized.
+If too uncomfortable, just cut down on the time you spend grounding.
+If still too much, stop grounding and then begin again with shorter exposure.
 Gradually increase your exposure so your body becomes accustomed more slowly to the Earth’s energy.
 For more information, please refer to our article on New to Earthing.

-Should you be concerned if you feel some tingling when starting to ground yourself?
+Should I be concerned if I feel some tingling when starting to ground myself?

 People sometimes report feeling a tingling sensation in their body when they start grounding.
-It is typically not an unpleasant feeling.
-You are simply feeling and equalizing with the Earth’s natural, healing energy entering your body.
+If that is the case for you, unless you have a defective grounding system in your home, you are simply feeling the electrons coming into your body and equalizing it with the Earth’s potential providing a natural, healing energy.
 The tingling accompanies an initial re-energizing, re-synchronizing, and normalizing effect, and the impact of this on inflammation and inflammatory damage in the body.
 Earthing reduces inflammation and inflammatory damage.
+That is why you are more likely to feel that sensation if you have inflammation in your body.

 A similar tingling effect is sometimes felt by people when walking barefoot on the wet sand at the beach.